atnmorrison/filecloud-client/README.md

 # Filecloud Client

 This package provides a client for interacting with the filecloud user api.
-It provides a simple implentation for for node.js scripts to upload files, create folders and copy folders.
+It provides a simple implentation for node.js scripts to upload files, create folders and copy folders.
 The goal is to support all user api's provided by file cloud.

 ## Usage